Slash (musician): 2016–present: return to Guns N' Roses

-On December 29, 2015, several days after a Guns N' Roses-related teaser was released to movie theaters, Billboard reported that Slash would rejoin the band to headline Coachella 2016, filling the lead guitarist spot vacated when DJ Ashba left the band.
-Guns N' Roses were officially announced as headliners of Coachella on January 4, 2016, with KROQ reporting Slash and Duff McKagan would rejoin the band.
-Slash performed with Guns N' Roses for the first time in 23 years during the band's secret warmup gig at the Troubadour in Los Angeles on April 1, 2016.
+On 29 December 2015, several days after a Guns N' Roses-related teaser was released to movie theaters, Billboard reported that Slash would rejoin the band to headline Coachella 2016, filling the lead guitarist spot vacated when DJ Ashba left the band.
+Guns N' Roses were officially announced as headliners of Coachella on 4 January 2016, with KROQ reporting Slash and Duff McKagan would rejoin the band.
+Slash performed with Guns N' Roses for the first time in 23 years during the band's secret warmup gig at the Troubadour in Los Angeles on 1 April 2016.
 The band then embarked on the Not in This Lifetime...
 Tour, which became a massive success, grossing $584 million by its conclusion in 2019.
 In 2021, Slash appeared on his first songs with the band since 1994, "Absurd" and "Hard Skool".
 In 2023 the band went on tour again, notably playing both the Glastonbury Festival in England and the Power Trip Festival in Indio, California.
-They also released a new single, "Perhaps".
+They also released two new singles, "Perhaps" and "The General".
+Slash performed on the new singles "Nothin'" and "Atlas" in 2025.